 1947: An unprecedented late-spring snowstorm blasts portions of the Midwest from eastern Wyoming to eastern Upper Michigan.
 The heavy snow caused severe damage to power and telephone lines and the already-leafed-out vegetation.

 1982: Two major tornadoes ripped through southern Illinois.
 The most severe was an F4 that touched down northeast of Carbondale, Illinois then moved to Marion.
 The twister had multiple vortices within the main funnel.
 Extensive damage occurred at the Marion Airport.
 A total of 10 people were killed, and 181 were injured.
-648 homes and 200 cars were damaged or destroyed, with total damages around $100 million dollars.
+648 homes and 200 cars were damaged or destroyed.

 1771: In Virginia, a wall of water came roaring down the James River Valley following ten to twelve days of intense rain.
 As water swept through Richmond, buildings, boats, animals, and vegetation were lost.
 About one hundred fifty people were killed as the River reached a flood stage of forty-five feet above normal.
 A monument to the flood was inscribed by Ryland Randolph, of Curles, in 1771-72: ” … all the great rivers of this country were swept by inundations never before experienced which changed the face of nature and left traces of violence that will remain for ages.”